raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 tags: [recursion,allonge]
 ---

 *Note: This is an unfinished work.
-Feel free to read and/or share it, but please do not post it to discussion sites liek Hacker News or Reddit until this disclaimer has been removed.
+Feel free to read and/or share it, but please do not post it to discussion sites like Hacker News or Reddit until this disclaimer has been removed.
 Thank you.*

 ---